 - Pour in heavy cream.
 Whip on medium-high speed until the mixture thickens and becomes light and smooth.

-- Pour the cheesecake filling into the crust and spread evenly using a small offset spatula.
+- Pour the cheesecake batter into the crust and spread evenly using a small offset spatula.

 - Chill the cheesecake for at least 6 hours.
 Cover the pan with plastic wrap or aluminum foil to prevent the cheesecake from drying out.
 Remove from the pan.